 The Rocks is the historic end of town known for it’s pubs.
 We stopped at The Argyle and loved it!
 It had great happy hour drinks/snacks and bustling atmosphere.
 We grabbed a couple of drinks, and lounged in the patio strung with twinkly lights enjoying the vibe.
 It’s a great place to take a wander, and it also has markets on Fridays and the weekend.
 Some background info: Circular Quay and The Rocks is where you will find most of the Sydney landmarks – the Harbour Bridge and the Opera House.

 Ah, Bondi Beach.
 That cerulean water!
 The absurdly beautiful people!
-The frothy cotton candy clouds!
-There are several adorable cafes lining the promenade for lunch, we chose The Bucket List for fish and chips.
+There are several buzzy cafes lining the promenade for lunch, we chose The Bucket List for fish and chips.
 We couldn’t believe the way beach goers just left their items on their towels while they went for a swim.
 This beach is SAFE.
 Note – that water is cold!
 We also took a stroll along the coast, beginning at Iceburg’s pool, and continuing along the path to Coogee.
 Highly recommend.
 You can do Bondi to Bronte (around 2miles) or walk the entire way to Coogee if you’re feeling energetic!
 Our friend recommended Coogee as one of their favorite city beaches.

 Drinks at the Opera House